ClickHouse/ClickHouse/docs/en/interfaces/mysql.md

 # MySQL Interface

 ClickHouse supports the MySQL wire protocol.
-This allow tools that are MySQL compatible to interact with ClickHouse seamlessly (eg. [Looker Studio](../integrations/data-visualization/looker-studio-and-clickhouse.md)).
+This allow tools that are MySQL-compatible to interact with ClickHouse seamlessly (e.g. [Looker Studio](../integrations/data-visualization/looker-studio-and-clickhouse.md)).

 ## Enabling the MySQL Interface On ClickHouse Cloud